Union County NJ Post-Divorce Modification Attorney

 - Property Divisions: These modifications are seldom granted and often require extraordinary circumstances to be successful in court.
 For example, compelling circumstances may include one parties’ purposeful concealment of assets during the divorce process.
 Also, failure to comply with the provisions of a divorce settlement, such as the selling of the marital home, can provide cause for a property division modification.

 - Alimony: These modifications generally require a significant change in financial circumstances, whether caused by changes in personal circumstances or alterations in employment status.
 Personal changes may involve one of the parties receiving an inheritance or choosing to cohabit or remarry.
 Employment circumstances may involve promotions, demotions, job termination, unemployment, or disability.

-Contact a Cranford NJ Post-Divorce Attorney for a Free Case Evaluation
+Contact a Cranford NJ Post-Divorce Attorney for a Case Evaluation

 Edward S. Cooper has been assisting clients and their families during and after the divorce process for nearly 25 years.
 He is committed to developing interactive and dynamic relationships with his clients that are built on trust and ongoing communication.
-To discuss your case with Mr. Cooper free of charge, contact his Union County offices at 908-481-4625.
+To discuss your case with Mr. Cooper, contact his Union County offices at 908-481-4625.